strangelove-ventures/mandrake/packages/workspace/README.md

 │   ├── files/              # Context files managed by FilesManager
 │   ├── mcpdata/            # Data storage for MCP servers
 │   └── session.db          # SQLite database for session history
+├──                         # The rest of the directory is operating space
 ```

 ### Manager Hierarchy